 Each Regional Committee elects one Regional Lead who serves on the Steering Committee.
 The Regional Committee should also elect an alternate to fill in for the Regional Lead in the event of their absence or a conflict of interest.

 In 2017, a Steering Committee restructuring proposal, drafted by a workgroup and approved by the Steering Committee, added at-large seats, which do not directly represent any single Regional Committee.
 The Steering Committee must have at least 7 and may have as many as 13 at-large members.
-At-large members are elected by the other members of the Steering Committee in December.
+At-large members are elected annually by the other members of the Steering Committee in December.
 At-large member terms are one year, starting in January.

 At-large seats are allocated across three categories, as follows: